Naomi Osaka eliminated from Tokyo Olympics tennis tournament

 Naomi Osaka lost to former French Open finalist Marketa Vondrousova of the Czech Republic 6-1, 6-4 in the third round of the Tokyo tennis tournament on Tuesday.

-The 42nd-ranked Vondrousova produced a series of drop-shot winners and other crafty shots that drew Osaka out of her comfort zone.

-Osaka won her opening two matches in straight sets following a two-month mental-health break.
+Osaka, who lit the Olympic cauldron in Friday’s opening ceremony, won her opening two matches in straight sets following a two-month mental-health break.
 But conditions were different Tuesday with the roof closed because it was raining outside.

+Shortly after the match was over, organizers said that Osaka had left the venue and would not be talking to the media.

+Vondrousova came out with her entire game clicking from the start and quickly ran out to a 4-0 lead in the first set as Osaka hardly had time to gather herself.

 More AP Olympics: https://apnews.com/hub/2020-tokyo-olympics and https://twitter.com/AP_Sports